cap-js/docs/guides/deployment/with-shared-db.md

 cds add enterprise-messaging
 ```

-Relax all filters and allow all topics
+Relax the publish filters for the message topics

 ::: code-group
 ```json [event-mesh.json]